dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 but on a more realistic scale (like in this project) this can become a factor when i comes to speed.

 The immediate thought would be that the tree would benefit from this, since the nodes closer to the root would be read much more often than the rest of the tree, meaning that the data stored in the upper nodes can be retrieved from the cache.

-For testing the cache i used linux command `perf stat -e task-clock,cycles,instructions,cache-references,cache-misses [input]` on the droplet.

 It is difficult to isolate the cache-miss counting to the searchign only.
 This means the 3 results include generating the searh input, searchin in table/tree, and looking it up in the payload_table.
 This means that generating and looking in payloads_table should be stable for all 3 tests,